-We use Botto Giuseppe's A Grade superfine 140's merino wool from New Zealand in 18-gauge.
-The result is a lustrous, silky yarn that will challenge your preconceptions about wool.
-What's more, because of its high SZ-twist, the wool is naturally machine washable.
+We source esteemed mill Botto Giuseppe's A Grade superfine 140's merino from New Zealand for our sweaters.
+The result is a lustrous merino soft to the most sensitive skin.
+What's more, the sweater is naturally machine washable.
 No chemicals like silicone added.

 Our family has made knitwear for luxury brands for three generations.
 Now we want to share them directly to you -- including all the beautiful, unusual yarns we have deadstocked over the decades.
 Yarns with character that you can no longer find on high street nor designer labels anymore.